uniflare/skbtforarma/NoGui/README.txt

 ==================
 = OLD CHANGELOGS =
 ==================

+== Version 1.0.3.1 HOTIFIX:
+Fixed modline problem (Wasn't loading mods properly).
+Finally fixed space and parenthesis usage in path names

+== Version 1.0.3:
+Less processor intensive. (was loading settings 12 times/sec ...)
+Fixed a bug where the path to the database EXE was used as backup target instead of dump file.
+Fixed usage of parenthesis and spaces in path names fully! (hopefully).
+Fixed Arma Launch parameters weren't quoted correctly.
+Fixed a few more bugs related to config settings.
+Added a new config setting: bec_flag_dsc, (fix BEC auto closing due to no update signal).
+Fixed database backup if database dump file not found related errors.

+== Version 1.0.2:
+-Minor Fixes, skipped public release

 == Version 1.0.1:
 Fixed start_keepalive where starting from a different Disk Drive would fail.